nordineb/KatanaContrib.Security.Github/README.md

-OwinContrib.Security.Github
+KatanaContrib.Security.Github
 ===========================

 **OwinContrib.Security.Github** provides a owin/[katana](http://katanaproject.codeplex.com/) middleware that supports the LinkedIn authentication flow.
-In order to add it to your project or solution run the `Install-Package OwinContrib.Security.Github` command from the NuGet Package Manager console in Visual Studio.
+In order to add it to your project or solution run the `Install-Package KatanaContrib.Security.Github` command from the NuGet Package Manager console in Visual Studio.

-The OwinContrib.Security.Github was designed and implemented similar to [Microsoft.Owin.Security.Facebook](https://www.nuget.org/packages/Microsoft.Owin.Security.Facebook) and [Microsoft.Owin.Security.Twitter](https://www.nuget.org/packages/Microsoft.Owin.Security.Twitter) this allows you to use it the same way as the security middlewares provided by Microsoft.
+The KatanaContrib.Security.Github was designed and implemented similar to [Microsoft.Owin.Security.Facebook](https://www.nuget.org/packages/Microsoft.Owin.Security.Facebook) and [Microsoft.Owin.Security.Twitter](https://www.nuget.org/packages/Microsoft.Owin.Security.Twitter) this allows you to use it the same way as the security middlewares provided by Microsoft.
 How to use in MVC5 project:
 --------
 A couple of actions will need to be done under the App_Start folder in the Startup.Auth.cs file :